VladLipaev/VladLipaev/README.md

 - 🔭 I’m currently working on **myself**

-- 👯 I’m looking to collaborate on **agentic coding to optimize money on people who do nothing and get money**
+- 👯 I’m looking to collaborate on **agentic coding to get money quick**

 - 🤝 I’m looking for help with **AI Native Engineers**